What is Ovulation Induction Treatment?

 Risk associated with ovulation induction

-Multiple pregnancy is also a possibility when these medications are used.
-In general approximately 75% are single, 20% are twins, 5% are triplets and 1% are quadruplets or higher.
+Multiple pregnancies is also a possibility when these medications are used.
+In general, approximately 75% are single, 20% are twins, 5% are triplets and 1% are quadruplets or higher.